aws-samples/aws-windows-failover-cluster-automation/README.md

 - PowerShell Scripts

 # Code
-The code for this pattern is available on gitlab, in the windows-sql-fci-cluster repository.
+The code for this pattern is available on github, in the aws-windows-failover-cluster-automation repository.
 The code repository contains the following files and folders:

 - infra-cf.yaml file - Contain cloudformation template to create infrastructure required to setup windows sql fsx failover cluster.
 - ssm.yaml file - Contain cloudformation template to create SSM automation document which gets triggerd upon EC2 launch with tag ADJoined: FSXADD and add the instance to active directory.